Memory in Plain Sight: Surveying the Uncanny Resemblances of Associative Memories and Diffusion Models: Associative Memories

+John Hopfield formalized dynamic Associative Memories in the 1980s using an energy-based model that became famously known as the \textit{Hopfield Network} (HN)~\cite{hopfield1982Neural,hopfield1984Neurons}.
+The original HN, a.k.a. the \textit{Classical Hopfield Network} (CHN), was a two-layer {\tinybrain} with $N_v$ visible neurons and $N_m$ memory neurons connected via a synaptic weight matrix $\mW \in \R^{N_m \times N_v}$.
+Visible neurons $\vv$ had corresponding activations $\hat{v}_i = \sigmoid(v_i)$ (i.e., elementwise operation for $i \in \{1, \ldots, N_v \}$) and memory neurons $\vm$ had a linear activation function $\hat{m}_\mu = m_\mu$, for $\mu \in \{1, \ldots, N_m \}$.

-The CHN unfortunately suffered from a tiny memory capacity that scaled linearly according the number of input features $N_f$; specifically, the maximum storage capacity of the classical Hopfield Network was discovered to be ${\sim}0.14N_f$ by~\cite{abu-mostafa1985Information,hopfield1982Neural,amit1985storing}.
-Consider the problem of building an associative memory on the $60$k images in MNIST~\cite{deng2012mnist}, where each image can be represented as a binary vector with $N_f = 784$ features.
-If the patterns were random, one could only reliably store a maximum of $0.14(784) \approx 110$ images using the classical Hopfield paradigm, \textbf{no matter how many memories $N_m$ you add to the synaptic matrix $\mW$}.
-Given that MNIST images have strong correlations between their pixel intensities, this bound is even lower.
+The CHN unfortunately suffered from a small memory capacity that scaled linearly according the number of visible neurons $N_v$; specifically, the maximum storage capacity of the CHN was discovered to be ${\sim}0.14N_v$ by~\cite{abu-mostafa1985Information,hopfield1982Neural,amit1985SpinglassModels}.
+Consider the problem of building an associative memory on the $60$k images in MNIST, where each image can be represented as a binary vector with $N_v = 784$ features.
+Assuming random patterns, one could store a maximum of $0.14(784) \approx 110$ images using the CHN, \textbf{no matter how many memories $N_m$ you add to the synaptic matrix $\mW$}.
+The capacity problem of the CHN severely limits its applications, though the design of the CHN inspired similarly famous architectures like the Boltzmann Machine~\cite{hinton1984boltzmann} and the Restricted Boltzmann Machine~\cite{hinton2002Training} and made a large impact in the statistical physics and neuroscience communities.